Urban Dictionary defines a “situationship” as:

 Modern dating dictionary has a slew of these confusing terms: ghosting, breadcrumbing, zombie-ing, benching.
 It basically means you’re “together” but “unofficially dating”.

-Dating and Relationship expert Sarah Louise Ryan puts a more official definition to situationship, defining it as:
+Dating and Relationship expert Sarah Louise Ryan puts a more official definition on situationship, defining it as:

 “It’s a pseudo-relationship.
 A placebo masking itself as a relationship, but the reality is that it is not.”

-And the worst thing is, this pseudo-relationship is now considered the new normal in modern romantic relationships.
+The worst thing is that this pseudo-relationship is now considered the new normal in modern romantic relationships.

 Doing so would ruin the already fragile parameters of whatever it is you’re doing.